ISQA - UNO - Omaha

 - ConAgra Foods

 - Peter Kiewit Sons'

 Omaha Attractions and Sights

 Omaha residents work hard, but they also love to play.
-Fortunately recreational opportunities abound.
 The City of Omaha administers over 8,000 acres of parks and 13 neighborhood recreation centers.
-Omaha also boasts many lakes suitable for boating, sailing, fishing and a number of other activities; more than 42 golf courses; over 1,700 softball teams to join; as well as a variety of other sports opportunities.
-Less than an hour's drive of Omaha are over 4,500 acres of Nebraska state parks suitable for camping, hiking, boating and fishing.
+Omaha also boasts many lakes suitable for boating, sailing, fishing, and a number of other activities; more than 42 golf courses; over 1,700 softball teams to join; as well as a variety of other sports opportunities.
+Less than an hour's drive from Omaha is over 4,500 acres of Nebraska state parks suitable for camping, hiking, boating, and fishing.